Sports Coach Logo Sports Coach Training Principles Fitness Components

 Origins of Nordic Pole Walking

-The International Nordic Walking Federation cites the first evidence of Nordic Pole Walking as dating back to 1966 when a physical education teacher in Finland started incorporating "walking with ski poles" into her lesson plans for students.
-University teachers and coaches in Finland caught onto the trend in the 1970s and developed off-season training methods for cross-country skiers that involved walking and exercising with poles.
+The International Nordic Walking Federation cites the first evidence of Nordic Pole Walking dating back to 1966 when a physical education teacher in Finland started incorporating "walking with ski poles" into her lesson plans for students.
+University teachers and coaches in Finland caught the trend in the 1970s and developed off-season training methods for cross-country skiers that involved walking and exercising with poles.

 Benefits of Nordic Pole Walking